This post may contain affiliate links. Please read disclosure. Thank you for your support.

 Moraine Lake, Banff National Park (Credit: Parks Canada)

-There’s really nothing more Canadian than pitching a tent in the forest or by a lake, starting up a campfire, cooking outdoors, roasting smores, and telling ghost stories or tall tales.
+Canada has some of other finest national and provincial park campgrounds anywhere on the planet.
+They are beautifully situated in nature, on lakes, rivers and mountainsides.
+There’s really nothing more Canadian than taking a camping trip – pitching a tent in the forest or by a lake, starting up a campfire, cooking outdoors and telling ghost stories or tall tales.
 It’s practically a right of passage.
-Which is why we were heartened to see so many people of all colours, ethnicities and sizes out camping in Alberta and British Columbia’s national parks last summer.

 vw camper van camping in banff